-Products are selected so that 3-4 parts of fat accounted for 1 part of proteins and carbohydrates.
-Accordingly, foods rich in proteins and carbohydrates are strictly limited.
+Products have selected so that 3-4 parts of fat accounted for 1 part of proteins and carbohydrates.
+Accordingly, foods rich in proteins and carbohydrates strictly limited.
 Cereals, fruits, bread, root vegetables (potatoes, beets, carrots), flour products, pasta are practically excluded from the diet.
 You cannot also drink juices and mineral water – just plain, without gas.

-KETOGENIC DIET FOR EPILEPSY SIDE EFFECTS:
+A KETOGENIC DIET FOR EPILEPSY SIDE EFFECTS:

-For one week, nutritional restrictions do not cause any serious consequences for the body, but with a long diet, there is a shortage of nutrients.
+For one week, nutritional restrictions do not cause any serious consequences for the body.
+But with a long diet, there is a shortage of nutrients.

 As a side effect of a child on such a diet, there may be a delay in physical development.
 In this case, it must be adjusted.

-It should be understood that such a diet can cause a feeling of discomfort, especially during the first time (due to the feeling of hunger in the first 1-2 weeks, strict regulation of the amount of food consumed, the need to keep a food diary).
-That is why it is necessary that both the patient and his entire family have sufficient motivation to follow strict rules, compliance with which can help in achieving good results.
+It should be understood that such a diet can cause a feeling of discomfort.
+Especially during the first time (due to the feeling of hunger in the first 1-2 weeks, strict regulation of the amount of food consumed, the need to keep a food diary).
+That is why it is necessary that both the patient and his entire family have sufficient motivation to follow strict rules.
+Compliance with which can help in achieving good results.
 1 adult people find it easier to maintain a diet, but it gives the best results for children.

 Age, weight, height, level of physical activity, body mass index and other individual characteristics of the organism.
 The abundance of food now allows you to vary the diet, which makes it easier to follow the diet.